dtdo90/small_object_detection/README.md

 4. Get json files in coco format by running **write_json.py** (This step is optional.
 I already run and put it in the folder)
 5. Train with **finetune.py** which follows **optimizer.yaml** from the original paper.

-**Remark:** I tried to replicate the training regime from the original paper.
+**Remark:** I tried to replicate the training regime using hyper-parameters from the original paper.
 However, it seems not optimal because the datasets are different.